eclipse-thingweb/playground/README.md

 There are different ways to use Playground:

 - Install all packages and their dependencies via `npm install` in the root directory.
 This script calls `lerna bootstrap`.
 - You can install the different packages from npm ([see below](./packages)) or in their respective directories.
-Currently, npm packages are not using TD 1.1 features.

 ## Structure